by Diane Spicer

 If you want to dig into details, start here:

 On your first few hikes, you won't be carrying much weight.

 You won't be going very far.

-You don't need fancy stuff like an ice axe loop or a hydration system on your day pack - unless you want them.
+And you don't need fancy stuff like an ice axe loop or a hydration system on your day pack - unless you want them.

 Once out on the trail, you're responsible for your own safety and comfort.

 Your pack will carry your food and water, but it should also be loaded up with these ten essentials.